AfroScope: A Framework for Studying the Linguistic Landscape of Africa: Limitations

 \begin{enumerate} \item \textbf{Mixed-language and code-switched text.} Our formulation treats each instance as belonging to a single language label.
-This does not capture important phenomna in Africa's linguistic landscape such as code-switching mixed-language documents, and contact varieties (pidgins and creoles).
-Extending LID to multi-label or span-level identification is an important direction for future research. \item \textbf{Language metadata and classification choices.} \ourdata language, language family and script information is solely based
+This does not fully capture important phenomena in Africa's linguistic landscape, including code-switching, mixed-language documents, translanguaging practices, and contact varieties such as pidgins and creoles.
+Extending \ourframework\ to multi-label, document-level, or span-level language identification is an important direction for future work.
+Relatedly, the granularity at which languages are annotated is uneven across our data sources, and in some cases closely related varieties or distinct languages may be conflated under a single label.
+A more careful audit of these labeling decisions, ensuring that language distinctions are drawn consistently and appropriately, is needed but lies beyond the scope of this work.

-We relay on external catalogs (primarily Ethnologue) to assign language identifiers, genealogical groupings, and script metadata.
-Alternative resources (e.g., Glottlog) may differ in classification and naming, which could affect analyses that depend on family hierarchy.
-Future work should evaluate sensitivity to these metadata choices and provide mappings across catalog standards.
+\item \textbf{Language metadata and classification choices.} \ourdata\ relies on external catalogs, primarily Ethnologue, to assign language identifiers, genealogical groupings, and script metadata.
+Alternative resources, such as Glottolog, may differ in classification, naming, macrolanguage treatment, and family hierarchy.
+These choices may affect analyses that depend on genealogical proximity or script compatibility.
+Future work should evaluate sensitivity to alternative metadata sources and provide mappings across catalog standards.

 \item \textbf{Confidence-based routing and calibration.} Our hierarchical disambiguation method relies on model confidence to decide when to invoke the group-specific refinement step.
-While this improves performance on many confusable labels, gains are not uniform across languages and thresholds, and some cases exhibit degradations.
-Improving probability calibration and learning routing policy (rather than using fixed thresholds) may further increase robstness.
+While this improves performance on many confusable labels, gains are not uniform across languages or thresholds, and some cases exhibit degradation.
+Improving probability calibration and learning a routing policy, rather than relying on fixed confidence thresholds, may further increase robustness.